-Cathryn joined Cortina Productions in 2007 and has been a key part of the editorial research, concept ideation, and story development team.
-She uses her ability for rapid in-depth research from a wide range of sources as a springboard for coming up with creative concepts that are innovative, engaging, and accurate.
-This acquired knowledge helps her to communicate intelligently with clients and experts and guide Cortina staff as they produce the media experiences.
-Cathryn has great enthusiasm for shaping experiences that help visitors understand the importance of preserving and respecting diversity in nature and humans.
-She has worked with clients like the Museum of Science and Industry, the Aquarium of the Pacific, and the Museum of Tolerance.
+Cathryn is a key part of the editorial research, concept ideation, and story development team.
+She uses her ability for rapid in-depth research from a wide range of sources as a springboard for developing creative concepts that are innovative, engaging, and accurate.
+This acquired knowledge helps her communicate intelligently with clients and experts as well as guide Cortina staff as they produce media experiences.
+Cathryn has great enthusiasm for shaping experiences that help visitors understand the importance of preserving and respecting diversity in humans and nature.
+She has worked with clients like World Heritage Exhibitions, Aquarium of the Pacific, and the National Archives and Records Administration.

 Cathryn has more than 35 years of experience researching and producing visual and editorial content for a range of media, including digital media, films, television, radio, books, and magazines.
 Cathryn graduated with a Bachelor of Arts in Art History/Studio Art from Middlebury College in Middlebury, VT.